aboudoux/FluentCSV/FluentCsv/Readme.md

     Error at line 7 column index 1 : Phone number is invalid

 # Licensing
-FluentCsv is free for use in all your product, including commercial software.
+FluentCsv is free for use in all your products, including commercial software.